Skip To Content

 “Avoid Lashon Hara/Gossip,” Trump wrote.
 “Choose words that heal, not harm.”

-Two days before Ivanka Trump’s birthday post, Tim Alberta in The Atlantic reported that Trump had briefly considered a new nickname for his former opponent — “Retarded Joe Biden.”
+Two days before Ivanka Trump’s birthday post, Tim Alberta reported in The Atlantic that Trump had briefly considered a new nickname for his former opponent — “Retarded Joe Biden.”
 (Trump has denied saying this.)

 The Trump campaign of 2016 launched with the real estate mogul descending an escalator and calling Mexicans rapists.
-He is a prolific coiner of schoolyard nicknames and even likes to play the yente about the manhood of the late tennis pro Arnold Palmer and the dining habits of fictitious cannibal Hannibal Lecter.
+He is a prolific coiner of schoolyard nicknames and even likes to play the yente about the manhood of the late golf pro Arnold Palmer and the dining habits of fictitious cannibal Hannibal Lecter.

-While not strictly lashon hara — a lot of Trump’s insults or blind items are made up, so better fit the designation motzi shem ra or slander — his remarks are in the same derogatory spirit and harm more than heal.
+While not strictly lashon hara — a lot of Trump’s insults or blind items are made up, so better fit the designation motzi shem ra, or slander — his remarks are in the same derogatory spirit and harm more than heal.

-He has stated that his second administration will implement mass deportations, rebuild the economy through tariffs in a move economists believe will drive up inflation and seek reprisals for a long list of enemies.
+He has stated that his second administration will implement mass deportations, rebuild the economy through tariffs in a move economists believe will drive up inflation, and seek reprisals for a long list of enemies.

-A message from our CEO & publisher Rachel Fishman Feddersen
+A message from our Publisher & CEO Rachel Fishman Feddersen

 I hope you appreciated this article.
 Before you go, I’d like to ask you to please support the Forward’s award-winning, nonprofit journalism during this critical time.